-I had a weird knee thing where I couldn’t skate for 3-4 weeks from running.
+A weird knee thing developed from running to where I couldn’t skate for 3-4 weeks.
 I attribute it to bad form and the fact that while my cardiovascular system and legs could handle me running 5-6 miles very quickly, my tendons, ligaments, and joints had not had the same type of preparation because inline skating is so much easier on the body than running.
 I want to return to running but I’ll have to take it easy and gauge things slowly, start low miles.

 How did you deal with getting to work sweaty in the summer, did you have to pack extra clothes?